Writing A Year at the Library

 Find out how maps can help with your family history or local history research.
 Learn about the range of historical maps held at the National Library, and the information they provide.
 Includes an introduction to the Maps Reading Room.

-Venue: George IV Bridge, Edinburgh EH1 !EW — see location map.
+Venue: George IV Bridge, Edinburgh EH1 1EW — see George IV Bridge location map.
+Please meet at the Information Desk.

 Guided tour of the Library